Home » Carbs From Fruits or Grains? What’s Better For Humans?

 Grains do not “want” to be eaten

-This is simple biology and evolution: the protection of the next generation is crucial to a species’ survival, thus, the plants that have the right genes and are good at it will bring effective natural pesticides into the seed.
-Good for them, not good for us, as we are not adapted to those toxins like granivores (seed-eaters) are!
-Granivores have adapted to eating raw grains.
-Thus they have overcome the plants’ defense mechanism.
+This is simple biology and evolution: the protection of the next generation is crucial to a species’ survival.
+Thus, the plants that have the right genes and are good at it will bring effective natural pesticides into the seed.
+Good for them, not good for us, as we are not adapted to those toxins like grain-eaters are!
+Granivores have adapted to eating raw grains and have overcome the plants’ defense mechanism.
 It is an evolutionary battle.

 As a consequence for our health, avoiding the massive amount of grains we eat today can improve health!